GaelDuclocherRougelot/GaelDuclocherRougelot/README.md

 # Hey there !
 I’m Gaël.

-Full stack JavaScript developer specialized in ReactJS / NodeJS.😎
+Full stack JavaScript developer specialized in NodeJS.😎

 Passionate about computer science since my youngest age, I dedicated the last two years to learning code and its universe with the aim of making a reconversion.